nixos-asia/website/en/jobs.md

 [Juspay] is looking to add a 3rd member to our Nix team.
 The position is **full-time and remote**.

 The role primarily involves nixifying our internal projects - which are written mostly in Haskell, but also Rust, PureScript, ReScript, Python and several other languages and tools.
 We use [flake-parts](https://community.flake.parts/) wherever possible to provide a simpler Developer Experience.
 To get a sense of what you will mostly be working on, see the Nix in [nammayatri].
 The role can potentially involve some Rust work as well.
-Contributing to OSS is encouraged; you may view **our OSS Nix projects** [on GitHub][oss].
+Contributing to Open Source is encouraged; you may view **our Open Source Nix projects** [on GitHub][oss].

 The ideal candidate is: